Redmi Note 9: Redmi Note 9

-Redmi Note 9S/Pro/Pro Max
+Redmi Note 9S/Pro/Pro Max/10 Lite

-TechRadar reviewer Aakash Jhaveri and Tom Bedford gave the Note 9S / Pro (India) a 4/5 star rating, stating that the phone was a "killer deal for the price" despite the conservatism of the Note 9S (no 90Hz or more display, no next-gen cameras, no 30W+ fast charging, and no unique design).
+TechRadar reviewer Aakash Jhaveri and Tom Bedford gave the Note 9S / Pro (India) a 4/5 star rating, stating that the phone was a "killer deal for the price" despite the conservatism of the Note 9S (no 90 Hz or more display, no next-gen cameras, no 30 W+ fast charging, and no unique design).
 They praised the long battery life, the performance.
 They criticized the buggy pre-release software, the notifications from the pre-installed apps, and the speaker.

 GSMArena rated the series (except Redmi Note 9) 3.8/5 stars.
 They praised the screen, the battery, the performance for the price, good image quality for the cost, the design, and the availability of NFC (Note 9 Pro (global) / Pro Max only).
-They criticized the uneven lighting around the hole punch, the lack of NFC (Note 9S/Pro (India)), and the charging speed (Note 9S/Pro (India)).
+They criticized the uneven lighting around the hole punch, the lack of NFC (Note 9S/Pro Indian version), and the charging speed (Note 9S/Pro/10 Lite Indian version).